haiafara/otm-docker/README.md

 ### Step 3: Download elevation data

 Download some elevation data files and put the into the local directory `data/data/srtm`.
-You have to create the `srtm` directory.

 Here are some locations for elevation data: